👋Lets be friends! 10% off your first order

 History of Mother's Day in the UK and US

-The UK and US have distinct histories of how Mother's Day came to be celebrated, which has since evolved into a meaningful occasion in both countries.
-Over time, this special day has evolved into a significant occasion honouring mothers across these nations.
+The UK and US have distinct histories of how Mother’s Day came to be celebrated, which has impacted the way the occasion has evolved in both countries.
+UK Mother’s Day has a religious background, whereas in the US, it came about after a personal campaign…

 Origins of Mother's Day in the UK